-To evaluate if there was phenotypic selection on flowering phenology, and whether this selection varied among populations, we performed selection gradient analyses (Lande & Arnold, 1983) by regressing relative fitness on standardized phenological values, together with other reproductive traits (flower number and shoot height).
+To evaluate if there was phenotypic selection on flowering phenology, we performed selection gradient analyses (Lande & Arnold, 1983) by regressing relative fitness on standardized estimates of phenology, together with other reproductive traits (flower number and shoot height).
 Within each population, absolute fitness (number of intact fruits) was relativized to have a mean of one (by diving it by the mean number of intact fruits), and reproductive traits (phenology, flower number and shoot height) were standardized to have a mean of zero and a standard deviation of one (by subtracting the mean and dividing by the standard deviation).
-We tested for differences in phenotypic selection gradients among populationsby fitting a linear model with Type II sums of squares, using standardized reproductive traits and their interactions with population as predictor variables, and relative fitness as response variable.
+To test for differences in phenotypic selection gradients among populations, we included also interactions between standardized reproductive traits and population.
 The main effect of population was not included because fitness was relativized within populations prior to analysis.
+We fitted a linear model with Type II sums of squares.
 We tested for directional selection (linear terms), but also for correlational selection (examining the effects of interaction terms in a model also including the linear terms) and non-linear selection (examining the effect of quadratic terms in a model also including the linear terms).
-As both measures of phenology (PI and state of the most advanced bud) were strongly correlated (r = 0.86), we tested separate models including either one or another.
-Their performance was very similar in all models, so we only show analyses using the state of the most advanced bud, hereafter referred to as “phenology” variable (with higher values indicating earlier flowering).
+Results for PI and state of the most advanced bud were very similar in all models.
+Below, we present only results for the state of the most advanced bud, hereafter referred to as “phenology” variable (higher values indicating earlier flowering).

-Next, we tested if the observed among population-variation in linear selection on reproductive traits (see Results) was mediated by the interaction with M. alcon.
-We created a dummy variable “Predation”, coded as 0 (in populations without M. alcon) and 1 (in populations with M. alcon).
-We constructed a linear hierarchical mixed model (Type II sums of squares) for each year, with relative fitness as response variable.
+To test if the observed among population-variation in linear selection on reproductive traits (see Results) was mediated by the interaction with M. alcon, we created a dummy variable “Predation”, coded as 0 (in populations without M. alcon) and 1 (in populations with M. alcon), and constructed a linear hierarchical mixed model (Type II sums of squares) for each year, with relative fitness as response variable.
 Predictors included standardized reproductive traits, their interactions with population (as random effects) and with predation (as fixed effects).
-Trait x population and trait x predation interactions were only included if the trait x population interaction had shown significant in the previous selection gradient analyses.
+Trait x population and trait x predation interactions were only included if the trait x population interaction was significant.
 We did not include an individual intercept by population because fitness was relativized within populations prior to analysis.
-We consider only linear effects in these models, as they showed to be the most important (see Results).
+To restrict model complexity and because other effects showed to be less important (see Results), we consider only linear effects in these models.

 Within each population, we estimated linear selection gradients (’s) from multiple regressions of relative fitness on standardized reproductive traits, and we compared linear selection gradients for phenology between populations with and without predator using one-way ANOVAs.

-To investigate among-population variation on the relationship between the occurrence of predation or its intensity and reproductive traits (i.e. differences in predator preferences), we regressed both the probability of attack by M. alcon (using a dummy variable “attack”, coded as 0 when number of eggs = 0, and 1 when number of eggs > 0) and the number of eggs on reproductive traits, population and their interactions.
+To investigate among-population variation in predator preferences, i.e. the relationships between the occurrence and intensity of predation and reproductive traits, we regressed both the probability of attack by M. alcon (using a dummy variable “attack”, coded as 0 when number of eggs = 0, and 1 when number of eggs > 0) and the number of eggs on reproductive traits, population and their interactions.
 We excluded data from population D in 2010 from these analyses because predation intensity was extremely low (only 1 plant with 2 eggs).